kevinfrei/EMP/README.md

 * Make broader use of the SongLine view.
 * Sorting lists by clicking headers *everywhere*
   * Indicate the sorting (and invalidate it in Now Playing when shuffled)
+  * Inverse sorting when clicking again
-* Make the virtualized views remember (roughly) where they were scrolled to
+* Make all scrollable views remember (roughly) where they were scrolled to
-* Improve the views for, uh, everything.
+* Improve the views for Albums and Artists.
 * Handle single & double clicking from Now Playing with onClick timeouts
   * This shows up when clicking many 'delete' icons in a row
 * Make an actual "About" screen